-Trinity Biotech supplies clinical laboratories with raw materials, such as reagent products, that may be used by clinical laboratories in clinical laboratory tests, which are regulated under CLIA, as well as by applicable state laws.
+We supply clinical laboratories with raw materials, such as reagent products, that may be used by clinical laboratories in clinical laboratory tests, which are regulated under CLIA, as well as by applicable state laws.
 Although the FDA has statutory authority to assure that medical devices are safe and effective for their intended uses, the FDA has generally exercised its enforcement discretion and not enforced applicable regulations with respect to laboratory developed tests, or LDTs.
 The FDA defines the term "laboratory developed test" as an in vitro diagnostic test that is intended for clinical use and designed, manufactured and used within a single laboratory.
 Until 2014, the FDA exercised enforcement discretion such that it did not enforce provisions of the Food, Drug and Cosmetic Act with respect to LDTs.
 In July 2014, due to the increased proliferation of LDTs for complex diagnostic testing, and concerns with several high-risk LDTs related to lack of evidentiary support for claims and erroneous results, the FDA provided notice that it intended to issue draft guidance to collect information from laboratories regarding their current LDTs and newly developed LDTs through a notification process.
 As part of developing this framework, the FDA issued draft guidance in October 2014 that, when finalized, would adopt a risk-based framework that would increase FDA oversight of LDTs.
-The FDA will use this information to classify LDTs and to prioritize enforcement of premarket review requirements for categories of LDTs based on risk, using a public process.
-Specifically, FDA plans to use advisory panels to provide recommendations to the agency on LDT risks, classification and prioritization of enforcement of applicable regulatory requirements on certain categories of LDTs, as appropriate.
-FDA issued a discussion paper on LDTs in January 2017 discussing possible approaches to oversight of LDTs.
+The FDA will use this information to classify LDTs and to prioritize enforcement of premarket review requirements for categories of LDTs based on risk, using a public process FDA issued a discussion paper on LDTs in January 2017 discussing possible approaches to oversight of LDTs.
+On September 29, 2023, the FDA proposed a new rule which was adopted on April 29, 2024, which amends the FDA's regulations to make explicit that IVDs are devices under the Federal Food, Drug, and Cosmetic Act, including when the manufacturer of the IVD is a laboratory.
+Along with this amendment, the FDA has adopted a policy under which it intends to provide greater oversight of LDTs, through a phaseout of its general enforcement discretion approach to LDTs.
+The FDA believes that this will also advance responsible innovation by both laboratory and non-laboratory IVD manufacturers alike by better assuring the safety and effectiveness of IVDs offered as LDTs and removing a disincentive for non-laboratory manufacturers to develop novel tests.
+The regulation will subject LDTs to a more stringent regulatory framework, including premarket clearance or approval requirements, quality system regulations ("QSR"), and post-market surveillance obligations.
+Failure to comply with these and other FDA regulations could result in legal actions, including fines and penalties.